-Here Are The Places Most Devastated By Hurricane Irma So Far
+These Caribbean Islands Are Reeling After Hurricane Irma's Deadly Rampage

 Hurricane Irma first made landfall early Wednesday on Antigua and Barbuda, a single Caribbean nation made up of its two namesake islands as well as a few smaller islands.

-Antigua was largely spared from severe damage, while the eye of the hurricane directly passed over Barbuda, wreaking havoc along the way.
+Antigua was largely spared from severe damage, while the eye of the hurricane passed directly over Barbuda, killing a 2-year-old boy along the way as his family sought refuge from the storm.

-Irma’s 185 mph winds damaged or destroyed at least 95 percent of Barbuda’s homes and businesses.
-The roughly 1,600-person island had no running water and remained “virtually cut off” from the outside world Thursday after winds knocked down a telecommunications tower, Erna-Mae Brathwaite, the general manager of Antigua-based ABS Radio and TV, told HuffPost.

-By 8 a.m.
-Wednesday, Irma had moved west to St. Martin, but dangerous conditions persisted and prevented officials from traveling to Barbuda to make contact with residents and assess the damage.
+Irma’s then-Category 5 winds destroyed about 95 percent of the island’s infrastructure, a spokesman for the Royal Police Force of Antigua and Barbuda told HuffPost on Monday.

+Most of Barbuda’s roughly 1,600 residents have been evacuated to Antigua, the spokesman said, adding that the only people left on the tiny island are police.

 Gordon Browne, the country’s prime minister, described the aftermath of Irma on Barbuda as “total carnage.”

 “It was easily one of the most emotionally painful experiences that I have had,” Browne told BBC Radio Four.
-“Approximately 50 percent of [Barbuda residents] are literally homeless at this time.”

-At least one person, a 2-year-old boy, was killed during the storm.

 St. Martin and St. Barts